Strategy11/formidable-forms/readme.txt

 Want to unlock the full power? <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Upgrade to our Pro version</a> to get all features.

+= Credits =
+This plugin is created by Steve and Steph Wells along with our amazing Formidable Team.

+Formidable Forms is now part of the <a href="https://www.wpbeginner.com/">WPBeginner</a> accelerator, and <a href="https://syedbalkhi.com/">Syed Balkhi</a> is an Advisor in our company.

 == Installation ==
 1. Go to your Plugins -> Add New page in your WP admin area
 2. Search for 'Formidable'